 4.2 Against Relativism and Scepticism

-The way in which the Davidsonian rejection of scepticism does indeed derive quite directly from Davidson’s adoption of a holistic, externalist approach to knowledge, and to attitudinal content in general, has sometimes been obscured by Davidson’s presentation of his argument against scepticism through the employment (for the first time in ‘Thought and Talk’) of the rather problematic notion of an ‘omniscient interpreter’.
-Such an interpreter would attribute beliefs to others and assign meanings to their utterances, but would nevertheless do so on the basis of his own, true, beliefs.
-The omniscient interpreter would therefore have to find a large amount of agreement between his own beliefs and the beliefs of those he interprets – and what was agreed would also, by hypothesis, be true.
-Like the Swampman example, however, the omniscient interpreter example has given rise to a number of complications and misunderstandings (so much so that Davidson has expressed regret at ever having deployed those examples in the first place) – and although the omniscient interpreter appears at a number of places in Davidson’s writings, the idea does not appear in his later discussions, but is instead replaced by the notion of triangulation.
+The way in which the Davidsonian rejection of scepticism does indeed derive quite directly from Davidson’s adoption of a holistic, externalist approach to knowledge, and to attitudinal content in general, has sometimes been obscured by Davidson’s presentation of his argument against scepticism through the employment (for the first time in ‘Thought and Talk’) of the rather problematic notion of an ‘omniscient interpreter’ (the idea echoes one deployed by Wilfrid Sellars in an essay with which Davidson was certainly familiar [Sellars, 1948]).
+Such an interpreter would attribute beliefs to others and assign meanings to their utterances but would nevertheless do so on the basis of her own (true) beliefs.
+The omniscient interpreter would therefore have to find a large amount of agreement between her own beliefs and the beliefs of those she interprets, and what was agreed would also, by hypothesis, be true.
+Like the Swampman example, however, the omniscient interpreter example has given rise to a number of complications and misunderstandings (so much so that Davidson has expressed regret at ever having deployed those examples in the first place), and although the omniscient interpreter appears at several places in Davidson’s writings, the idea disappears from his later discussions, and does not play a crucial role in his thinking.

 A feature of both the triangulation argument, and the Davidsonian account of radical interpretation, is that the attribution of attitudes must always proceed in tandem with the interpretation of utterances – identifying content, whether of utterances or of attitudes, is indeed a single project.
 An inability to interpret utterances (that is, an inability to assign meanings to instances of putative linguistic behaviour) will thereby imply an inability to attribute attitudes (and vice versa).
 A creature that we cannot interpret as capable of meaningful speech will thus also be a creature that we cannot interpret as capable of possessing contentful attitudes.
 Such considerations lead Davidson to deny that non-linguistic animals are capable of thought – where thought involves the possession of propositional attitudes such as beliefs or desires (see especially ‘Thought and Talk’).
 This does not mean that such animals have no mental life at all, nor does it mean that we cannot usefully use mental concepts in explaining and predicting the behaviour of such creatures.
 What it does mean, however, is that the extent to which we can think of such creatures as having attitudes and a mental life like our own is measured by the extent to which we can assign determinate propositional content to the attitudes we would ascribe to those creatures.
-A further consequence of this view is that the idea of an untranslatable language – an idea often found in association with the thesis of conceptual relativism – cannot be given any coherent formulation.
+A further consequence of this view is that the idea of an untranslatable language – an notion often found in association with the thesis of conceptual relativism – cannot be given any coherent formulation (Davidson’s argument here is suggestive, as Davidson notes, of a form of transcendental argumentation; see Davidson, 2001b: 72; but also Davidson, in Hahn, 1999: 342–4).
 Inability to translate counts as evidence, not of the existence of an untranslatable language, but of the absence of a language of any sort (see ‘On the Very Idea of a Conceptual Scheme’ )

 4.3 The ‘Third Dogma’ of Empiricism